StreamPot/StreamPot/README.md

 StreamPot helps you install and run a nodejs server that has ffmpeg installed and a Fluent ffmpeg-like API to interface with.

 It also includes job management/queuing as well as upload/downloads to remote locations.

+You will need to self host packages/server to run this and then update the url when initialising the SDK.
+(Work in progress)

+## Managed service

+We will also launch a [managed service](https://www.streampot.io/) if you prefer StreamPot handles the infrastructure for you